johncky/QFNtools/README.md

 ### 2. Factor Selection
 What it does:

-1. Find Principal Components of the group of assets
+1. Find Principal Components of a group of assets (Y)
-2. Select factors from another group of factor assets whose absolute correlation with the PCs >= "req_corr".
-Use them to represent the fictional PCs.
+2. Select factors from another group of factor assets (X) whose absolute correlation with the PCs >= "req_corr".
+Use them to represent the fictional PCs. (i.e. use real assets to represent the fictional Eigen portfolios)

 3. If between-factor correlation >= "max_f_cor", remove the one that has lower correlation with PCs.
-4. Run linear regression on each asset with the selected factors.
-Factor returns can explain return of asset.
+4. Run linear regression on each asset from Y with the selected factors from X.

+Hopefully, asset returns from Y can be explained by asset returns from factor assets (X).

 Example: